 It is possible to have lunch in the student restaurant of the Cité Universitaire, in Paris (RER station "Cité Universitaire" 20 minutes from EPF or ESTP).
 Meals cost around €4.
 To have access to this restaurant, you need to have a student ID card (which will be provided upon your arrival).Snacks (sandwiches, salads …) may also be bought near EPF and ESTP campuses.

 Please bring two identity-type photographs.
 Upon your arrival, you will be given a student identity card that will give you access to university restaurants, and enable you to get discounted rates for many activities, such as the cinema, concerts, museums.

-EU residents need to bring a E-111 or E-128 form or European card as proof of insurance coverage.
+EU residents need to bring their European insurance card as proof of insurance coverage.
 Register at the local Social Security with this form when you arrive in France.
 Experience shows that the administrative red tape attached to obtaining international reimbursements is rather complicated.
 Non EU residents must obtain coverage from a private insurance company, either in their own country, or in France.

 So, even if you already have coverage, EPF and ESTP strongly recommend that you take out complementary insurance in France.

 Be sure that a repatriation clause is included.
 For short and long term coverage you can contact www.assistance-etudiants.com.
 They are specialized in covering students during their stay in France.